Skip to main content

 Links are doubled

-Boost Links is powerful but should be used selectively.
-It's designed for a small set of high-value pages, not your entire catalog.
+Link boosting is powerful but should be used selectively.
+It's designed for a small set of high-value category pages, not every page on your site.

-• Pages are ranking positions 4-15 (close to page 1 or just off it)
+• Your money pages rank positions 4-15 (close to page 1 or just off it)

 • GSC shows good impressions but low CTR (need more authority)

-• You want to push a small set of pages (3-5% max)
+• You want to push a small set of money pages (3-5% max)

-• Pages have been stuck at the same ranking for months
+• Key pages have been stuck at the same ranking for months

-• You want to boost your entire catalog (defeats the purpose)
+• You want to boost every category page (defeats the purpose)

 • Pages are ranking positions 1-3 (they're already winning)